jslee98/WebCrawler/README.md

 # WebCrawler
-A python web crawler created to place out of CSCI 203
+A python web crawler created to place out of introductory computer science at Bucknell.